Planning a Trip to Germany- Tips and Best Travel Books Germany

 But this trip needed something more.

-In the initial planning stages, I used a planning tool that I found on Etsy.
-I downloaded this Google Sheets based Travel planner template and used it to input reservations (with the links).
-I could also use it to make wish lists of “things to see”, or restaurants.
-It helped keep track of itinerary, and timing.
-(It also calculated the budget).
-In the past, I’ve always used a spiral binder for this process, but it was interesting to see how things slotted together when it was all in one program.
+I used a planning tool that I found on Etsy.
+I downloaded this Google Sheets-based Travel planner template to input flight and hotel reservations (with the links).
+I could also use it to make wish lists of “things to see” and restaurants we wanted to try.
+It helped keep track of the itinerary and timing.
+It could also calculate the budget (but I didn’t set up that feature.)
+It was interesting to see how things slotted together when it was all in one program.
 I could print out an itinerary for everyone in the group (I could also access it online if needed).
 If you are interested in trying something like this, you’ll find it here->

 My Personal Travel Guide

-I fully admit, I’m an over planner, a belt and suspenders person.
-I also admit that I don’t always trust that I will be able to access tickets or reservations online due to wifi or power issues (I once had to walk blocks to get a signal so I could retrieve the key code for an Airbnb).
+I fully admit that I’m an over-planner, a belt-and-suspenders person.
+I also admit that I don’t always trust that I will be able to access tickets or reservations online due to Wi-Fi or power issues (I once had to walk blocks to get a signal so I could retrieve the key code for an Airbnb).
 Basically, I like to have everything printed and in my hand when I go somewhere.
 Obviously, that means a big pile of paper when taking a longer trip.

-I took a simple lined journal, and created a single book to carry with us.
-The inside cover had the itinerary….
+I took a simple lined journal and created a single book to carry with us.
+The inside cover had the itinerary.
 I gave each destination a tab in the book.
-Inside I added reservation numbers and times (museum reservations require a time block, hotels have check-in times), important phone numbers, basic directions, and a few extra “things to do” ideas.
-Then I photocopied relevant pages from my travel guide books and stuck them in to the book.
-Each destination had a few extra pages to make notes.
+On the pages, I added reservation numbers and times (museum reservations require a time block, and hotels have check-in times), important phone numbers, basic directions, and a few extra “things to do” ideas.
+Then, I photocopied relevant pages from my travel guidebooks and stuck them in the book.
+Each destination had a few additional pages to make notes.
 (Note- for this trip, I was traveling with my parents, who are in their 80s.
-I can be freewheeling when I’m alone)
+They enjoyed looking at the pages while we were driving to familiarize themselves with what we were heading to see)

 It looks like this->

 How did that work out?
-Well, it was a LOT of work.
+Well, it was a lot of work.
 But the book proved invaluable on the trip.
-Addresses were handy, phone numbers were right there.
-Parking tips for museums (it’s not always straight forward) and even “what to look for in the museum”.
-This way everyone in the car could look to see what was happening next.
-And it fit in my purse.
+Addresses were handy, and phone numbers were right there.
+There were parking tips for museums (it’s not always straightforward) and even “what to look for in the museum.”
+This way, everyone in the car could look to see what was happening next.
+And it fits in my purse.

 What would I change?
-The driving directions ended up being unnecessary… our car came with a navi system (on my last trip, it wasn’t)… And I always carry a small road atlas with me.
+The driving directions ended up being unnecessary since our car came with a navigation system (on my last trip, it didn’t).
+And I always carry a small road atlas with me.
 (Like I said, belt and suspenders.)

 Best Travel Books Germany

-What makes a good Travel Guide book… to me, it isn’t the listings of hotels or restaurants (these things will make a book dated rather quickly)… I love photos and insider tips.
-I am a huge fan of walking tours (with maps and noted sights along the way).
-I also like a guidebook to have a little history or background about the region I’m visiting.
+A great travel guide is incredibly helpful when planning a trip to Germany.
+What makes a good Travel Guide book?
+To me, it isn’t the listings of hotels or restaurants since these things will make a book dated rather quickly; I love photos and insider tips.
+I am a huge fan of walking tours with maps and noted sights to see along the way.
+I also like a guidebook that has a little history or background about the region I’m visiting.

 This post contains affiliate links, which means I earn a percentage from sales at no cost to you.